 When will I know if my child was accepted into Rocketship Public Schools?

 February 22, 2021.
-At that time, the results of the lottery will be made public and our team will connect with each and every family who was matched with our school.
+At that time, the results of the lottery would be made public and our team would connect with each and every family who was matched with our school.

 Need support during the COVID-19 crisis?

 Rocketship’s Fort Worth Community Organizers created a helpful resource for families seeking support during this trying time.
 Download this guide to learn about local financial assistance, food distribution centers, immigration resources, domestic violence support, housing and employment services, medical and mental health options and more.
 You can also check out our Distance Learning Launchpad for lessons and activities to keep your children engaged during school closures.